MelGalera/Logistic-Regression-GLM-with-R/index.md

 In this project, a logistic regression model was developed to predict if a patient is diabetic or not.
-Among the two models evaluated, Model 2 which included reduced predictor variables has the better fit in classifying the `Outcome`.
+Among the two models evaluated, Model 2 with reduced predictor variables has the better fit in classifying the `Outcome`.

 From Model 2 results, holding other variables at fixed value: (a) a unit increase in glucose concentration increases the odds of the patient